-Target Output Target Progress Trigger for Action (Y/N) Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted masterplans and planning obligations secured through section 106 agreements Strategic Growth Site 8 - North of Broomfield Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted masterplans and planning obligations secured through section 106 agreements Masterplan referenced 20/00001/MAS was approved on 8 September 2020 and secures all the infrastructure requirements set out in the IDP.
-Following this, applications 20/02064/OUT and 21/00881/FUL (both approved subject to completion of S106 agreement) go into further detail regarding the access route; financial contributions required; early years, primary and secondary year provision; play equipment; and community centre to be provided.
-Applications likely to be considered by the Planning Committee in early summer 2022.
-A S106 agreement will secure infrastructure requirements.
-No Strategic Growth Site 10 - North of South Woodham Ferrers Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted masterplans and planning obligations secured through section 106 agreements Masterplan referenced 20/00002/MAS was approved on 2 March 2021 and secures all the infrastructure requirements set out in the IDP.
-Applications 21/01961/OUT (Countryside) and 22/00311/OUT (Bellway) are currently pending consideration.
-The two applications combined cover the masterplan area.
-These will be accompanied by a S106 agreement but no heads of terms have been agreed yet.
-Applications likely to be considered by the Planning Committee in late Summer/Autumn 2022.
-A S106 agreement will secure infrastructure requirements.
+Target Output Target Progress Trigger for Action (Y/N) Strategic Growth Site 8 - North of Broomfield Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted Masterplans and planning obligations secured through section 106 agreements Masterplan referenced 20/00001/MAS was approved on 8 September 2020 and secures all the infrastructure requirements set out in the IDP.
+Following this, applications 20/02064/OUT and 21/00881/FUL (both approved subject to completion of \$106 agreement) go into further detail regarding the access route; financial contributions required; early years, primary and secondary year provision; play equipment; and community centre to be provided.
+Planning Committee resolved in August 2022 to grant planning permission subject to a S106 agreement, conditions and securing the delivery of the Hospital Link Road.
+Whilst a Memorandum of Understanding (MOU) was signed by The NHS Trust (January 2019) as part of the Local Plan adoption process, it became clear as part of discussions that as time went on, the NHS Trust were reluctant to support the proposed link road.
+The NHS Trust have subsequently confirmed their position that they would prefer that the hospital link road is not constructed and that, despite the applicants offer of a financial sum to cover future maintenance, the NHS Trust could not accept any costs or liability for No

+Target Output Target Progress Trigger for Action (Y/N) the road such that it could not go ahead.
+The applicant has therefore proposed an alternative transport strategy in lieu of the hospital link road.
+The applications are likely to be reconsidered by the Planning Committee again in late June 2023.
+A \$106 agreement will secure infrastructure requirements.
+Strategic Growth Site 10 - North of South Woodham Ferrers Amount, type and phasing of key infrastructure in the IDP matches the requirements in the adopted Masterplan and planning obligations secured through section 106 agreements Masterplan referenced 20/00002/MAS was approved on 2 March 2021 and secures all the infrastructure requirements set out in the IDP.
+Application 21/01961/OUT (Countryside) was considered by the Planning Committee on 7th February 2023.
+The Committee resolved to grant planning permission subject to the conditions listed in the report and the completion of a s.106 agreement.
+Application 22/00311/OUT (Bellway) was considered by the Planning Committee on 18th April 2023.
+The Committee resolved to grant planning permission subject to the conditions listed in the report and the completion of a s.106 agreement.
+Completion of both s.106 agreements is expected by late summer.
+Applications for reserved matters will then follow.
 No

-7.21 There is no contingency / action required at this stage against any of the policies relating to Securing New Infrastructure.
+7.19 There is no contingency / action required at this stage against any of the policies relating to Securing New Infrastructure.